kaleidawave/ezno/checker/specification/specification.md

 map(a => a.t)
 ```

-- No property 't' on number.
+- No property 't' on number

 #### Assignment to parameter